microsoft/powerapps-tools/Administration/CoEStarterKit/README.md

 # Center of Excellence Starter Kit
 The Center of Excellence (CoE) Starter Kit is a set of templates that are designed to help develop a strategy for adopting, maintaining and supporting the Power Platform, with a focus on Power Apps and Power Automate.
 The kit includes multiple Power Apps and Power BI analytics reports to view and interact with the data collected.
 The kit also provides several assets that provide templates and suggested patterns and practices for implementing CoE efforts.
 The assets part of the CoE Starter Kit should be seen as a template from which you inherit your individual solution or can serve as inspiration for implementing your own apps and flows.

+## Setup Instructions and Documentation
+Please find all information on how to install and use the kit on https://docs.microsoft.com/power-platform/guidance/coe/starter-kit

 ### Latest Update
 Date | Notes
 ---|---
+2020.04.09 | Documentation and Setup instructions have moved to https://docs.microsoft.com/power-platform/guidance/coe/starter-kit.
+New advanced Power BI Dashboard (Dashboard-PowerPlatformAdminDashboard_2020-04-09) is available as a preview to what we are planning.
 2020.03.18 | Added Solution (Custom Connector and Power Automate flows) to configure the sync of Audit Logs if MFA is enabled or basic authentication is not desired.
 2020.02.12 | New Power BI Dashboard
 2020.02.11 | Bug fixes to Sync Template (Model Driven App), Training in a day Flows (updated to use CDS Current Environment), introducing new Setup Instructions documentation